 Compliance: Code of Conduct

 Our Code of Conduct (the “Code”) is one in a series of documents governing the organisation and management of our company.
 It sets the framework and defines the basic legal and ethical compliance principles we adhere to globally.
-The Code is built on the five Swiss Re values, which guide us in making responsible decisions and achieving results using the highest ethical standards: client centricity, agility, team spirit, passion to perform and integrity.
+The Code is built on the five Swiss Re values, which guide us in making responsible decisions and achieving results using the highest ethical standards: integrity, team spirit, passion to perform, agility and client centricity.

 The Code also offers practical guidance and examples for deciding the appropriate course of action and solving ethical dilemmas.
 It further sets out how all employees should react when they observe a possible breach of the principles in the Code.
 All employees are obligated to uphold both the letter and spirit of the Code and the Group’s corporate governance principles in their daily business activities, and to respect and obey applicable laws and regulations in all jurisdictions where we do business.